Last week at Mandalay Bay the best fighting game players gathered in Vegas for the most prestigious tournament of the year.

 My heart smiled.
 “Ok,” I said.

-He gave me the look that Nappa gave Goku before asking Vegeta about his power level, “Just so you know, I’m the community manager for Dragonball Fighterz,”
+He gave me the look that Nappa gave Goku before asking Vegeta about his power level.
+It wasn’t the fearful reaction he was expecting, “Just so you know, I’m the community manager for Dragonball Fighterz, the best in the office.”

+If he had been on the balance team I might have been worried, but he was American, so I knew he wasn’t a developer.
+It was very clearly his first time at a public tournament; regulars don’t gloat.
 The first thing you learn in the FGC is that everyone loses, no exceptions.
-He was just setting up, which means I would be his first opponent, a line was forming behind me already, as eager challengers overheard of the prize pins.
+Experience breeds humility.
+He was just setting up, so I would be his first opponent.
+A line was already forming behind me, as eager challengers overheard of the prize pins.
+He had no idea of the level of competition that was at this event.
+I would be his introduction.

 I couldn’t play my real team against him because the switch didn’t have the DLC characters, so I picked the OG, Super Saiyan Goku.
 He picked Android 16, and his mission to kill Goku went about as well as it did in the anime, (spoiler alert: poorly).
 This clearly wasn’t how he thought this would go.
-When he realized he had no other options, he tried to self-destruct on my face.
+He hadn’t killed a single character and he was down to his last.
+When he realized he had no other options, he tried to self-destruct.

-Time slowed in that moment, I heard him say, with frustration in his voice, “gotcha,” I replied, louder than necessary, “NOPE” and jumped over his head for the punish to end the match.
+Time slowed, he whispered “gotcha,” to which I replied, “NOPE” and jumped over his head for the punish to end the match.
 So, my first match of Evo was against the DBFZ community manager, and I bodied him for this tiny trophy.
+To his credit he was a great sport afterwards, but saw the line behind me very differently, “maybe I should’ve brought more pins…” I laughed and shook his hand.
+“Probably,” I thanked him again and left him to the wolves.

 On Switch the game looked and felt incredible, with no noticeable slowdown and very responsive controls.
 We played on the switch Pro controller, which has a similar shape and feel to the Hori Fighting Commander I play with in tournaments.
 If they could make the Switch compatible with arcade sticks, it would become the future of setups and portability in the FGC.
 For now, it seems confined to those of us on pad and smash players.